syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/FAQ/Groups/How-to-access-a-particular-group.md

 documentation: ug
 ---

-# How to Acess a Particular Group
+# How to Access a Particular Group

 To access a particular group and the records categorized under it, use the following code.